 Appenzellers make vigilant watchdogs and will sound off in a loud, deep voice to announce visitors - or simply to let you know that your neighbor has stepped outdoors.

-Though polite with guests, the Appenzeller is the wariest of the Swiss mountain dogs.
+Though polite with guests, the Appenzeller is the wariest of the Swiss mountain dog breeds.
 Early and ongoing socialization is essential to develop his stable, self-assured temperament.

-The Appenzeller Mountain Dog can be dominant and pushy -- necessary traits for working with unruly cattle, but challenging for nonassertive owners to handle.
-During adolescence, his hormones will kick in and he may start to test his limits.
+The Appenzeller Sennenhund can be dominant and pushy.
+These are necessary traits for a dog who must control unruly cattle, but challenging for nonassertive owners to handle.
+During adolescence, the Appenzell's hormones will kick in and he will start to test his limits.

-Obedience training should start early.
-Heeling is an especially important lesson, for these powerful dogs can literally pull you off your feet."
+Thus, obedience training should start very early.
+Heeling is an especially important lesson, for these powerful dogs can literally pull you off your feet.

 - Is medium to large, powerful and athletic